Northern pike: Aggression

 The northern pike is a relatively aggressive species, especially with regard to feeding.
 For example, when food sources are scarce, cannibalism develops, starting around five weeks in a small percentage of populations.
 This cannibalism occurs when the ratio of predator to prey is two to one.
 One can expect this because when food is scarce, Northern pike fight for survival, such as turning on smaller pike to feed; this is seen in other species such as tiger salamanders.
 Usually, pike tend to feed on smaller fish, such as the banded killifish.
 However, when pike exceed 700 mm long, they feed on larger fish.

 Because of cannibalism when food is short, pike suffer a fairly high young mortality rate.
 Cannibalism is more prevalent in cool summers, as the upcoming pike have slow growth rates in that season and might not be able to reach a size to deter the larger pike.
 Cannibalism is likely to arise in low growth and low food conditions.
 Pike do not discriminate siblings well, so cannibalism between siblings is likely.

 Aggression also arises from a need for space.
 Young pike tend to have their food stolen by larger pike.
 Pike are aggressive if not given enough space because they are territorial.
 They use a form of foraging known as ambush foraging.
 Unlike species such as perch, pike undergo bursts of energy instead of actively chasing down prey.
 As such, a fair amount of inactive time occurs until they find prey.
 Hunting efficiency decreases with competition; the larger the pike, the larger the area controlled by that particular pike.
 An inverse relation to vegetation density and pike size exists, which is due to the possibility of cannibalism from the largest pike.
 This makes sense, as the smaller pike need more vegetation to avoid being eaten.
-Large pike do not have this worry and can afford the luxury of a large line of sight.
+Large pike do not have this worry and can afford the advantage of a large line of sight.
 They prefer a tree structure habitat.

 There has been at least one instance of a pike attacking a dog.

-Pike are occasionally predated upon by otters.
+Pike are occasionally preyed upon by otters.

 Physical behavioural traits

 Pike are capable of "fast start" movements, which are sudden high-energy bursts of unsteady swimming.
 Many other fish exhibit this movement as well.
 Most fish use this mechanism to avoid life-threatening situations.
 For the pike, however, it is a tool used to capture prey from their sedentary positions.
 They flash out in such bursts and capture their prey.
 These fast starts terminate when the pike has reached maximum velocity.
 During such motions, pike make "S" conformations while swimming at high rates.
 To decelerate, they, simply make a "C" conformation, exponentially slowing down their speed so that they can "stop".
-An interesting behavioral trait that pike have is that they have short digestion times and long feeding periods.
+An interesting behavioural trait that pike have is that they have short digestion times and long feeding periods.
 They can undergo many of these fast bursts to collect as much prey as they can.
 Pike are least active during the night.